pousse-cafe/pousse-cafe.github.io/documentation.md

 ## Handle Messages

 There are 2 types of messages in Pousse-Café: Domain Events and Commands.
-In DDD, Domain Events are used implement eventual consistency.
+In DDD, one of the purposes of Domain Events is eventual consistency.
 Commands represent inputs from users or external systems.

 Messages may directly be handled by Domain components i.e. Aggregate Roots, Factories or Repositories.